NSCA CSCS Study Guide

-- Construct Validity: The ability for a test to represent underlying construct.
+Construct Validity: The ability of a test to represent the underlying construct.

-- Criterion referenced validity: How much test scores associate with other measures of the same ability.
+Criterion-referenced validity: How much test scores associates with other measures of the same ability.

-- Discriminant validity is how much a test distinguishes between different constructs and is shown through low correlation of test results and tests of different constructs.
+Discriminant validity is how much a test distinguishes between different constructs and is shown through a low correlation of test results and tests of different constructs.

 - Intrasubject Variability: Lack of performance that is consistent by the tested person.

 - Lack of Interrater reliability.
 Interrater reliability: How much different raters agree.

 - Intrarater variability: Lack of scores by the tester that are consistent.